OpenNebula/website/content/quick_start/try_opennebula/try_kubernetes_on_opennebula/managing_k8s_with_rancher.md

 2
 ```

+If you leave the Rancher password empty, it will default to `capi1234` (username `admin`).
 The last number in the command output is the ID for the Virtual Machine, in this case `2`.

-## Connecting to the Rancher UI
+You will need to wait some minutes for the K3s cluster and the Rancher web UI to become available, depending on the Front-end machine and the resources assigned to the cluster.
+With the default resource values, the configuration process may take 6-8 minutes to complete.

-You may need to wait a few minutes for the K3s cluster and the Rancher web UI to become available.
+## Step 4.
+Connect to the Rancher UI

 To connect to the Rancher interface, fire up a web browser and go to `https://<VM IP>.sslip.io`.
+In this tutorial, the IP is `172.16.100.3`.
 You can obtain the VM's IP from the Sunstone UI (see image above), or by running:

 ```bash
 onevm show <VM ID>